maximus-ms/goit-cs-hw-05/README.md

 ### Solution

 The task is done in file `sort_files.py`.
-The file `seed_folder_files.py` cat be used to create fake files in the folder.
+The file `seed_folder_files.py` can be used to generate fake files in the folder.

 ## Task 2
 Write a Python script that downloads text from a given URL, analyzes the frequency of words in the text using MapReduce and visualizes the top words with the highest frequency in the text.